 There are many reasons why nerite snails will die.
 Most of these reasons are external and can be remedied.
 Nerite snails are hardy, but the following will cause their untimely death:

 Some aquarists will leave their pets for weeks without food or supervision to go on holiday claiming snails can go for weeks without feeding.
 Humans, too, can survive for some time without food, but do you starve yourself to prove the point?

 Failing to feed your snail is not only inappropriate but inhumane.
 Starving or feeding your snail insufficient food will lower its immune system and eventually kill it.

 Copper is toxic to invertebrates, yet it sometimes finds its way into the aquarium.
 You can introduce copper to the tank through tap water, plant fertilizer, or fish medication.
 You should have a test kit to check for copper regularly.

 3. Poor water quality

-Ensure to clean the tank regularly and perform regular water changes.
+Clean the tank and change the water regularly.
 You should also equip the tank with a filter.
-A small tank is more likely to have ammonia poisoning than a bigger tank.
+A small tank is more likely to have ammonia poisoning than a bigger one.

 4. Poor water parameters

 Nerite snails are used to certain water conditions in the wild.
 A change in those ideal conditions will cause them stress and death.
-Nerite snails require a temperature of 72 – 78 degrees Fahrenheit and a pH of 7 – 8.5.
-The snail will not survive in very cold water or very warm water.
-Also, a pH below 6.5 will cause its shell to erode and suppress its general health.
-Eventually, the snail will die.
+They require a 72 – 78°F temperature and a pH of 7 – 8.5.

 Nerite snails are hardy but can sometimes be affected by diseases.
-The snail can also sustain an injury from an attack by aggressive tank mates.
+They can also sustain injuries from attacks by aggressive tank mates.
 If the illness or injury is severe, the snail can die.